Slix-M-Lestragg/Workbench-Plugin/README.md

     - Click the status bar item to attempt connection/reconnection.
 - **Workflow Execution**: Run ComfyUI workflows directly from Obsidian.
     - Right-click on a `.json` workflow file in the Obsidian file explorer and select "Run ComfyUI Workflow".
+- **Custom JSON Viewer**: Provides a dedicated view for `.json` files within Obsidian.
+    - Displays JSON files with syntax highlighting.
+    - Uses a custom icon in the Obsidian interface for JSON files associated with this view.
 - **API Integration**: Configure the connection to your ComfyUI API endpoint.
 - **Polling**: Optionally polls the ComfyUI server to keep the status up-to-date.
 - **Launch Helpers (Optional)**: Commands to attempt launching ComfyUI (requires configuration).
+- **Tabbed Settings**: Organizes plugin settings into clear tabs (General, Launch, Polling).

 ## Installation